 KGI is developing an innovative entry-level Occupational Therapy Doctorate (OTD) program.
 The program is not currently accepting applications.

 We believe in occupational therapy’s transformative power both in current practice settings and in areas where occupational therapy is not yet established.
-KGI’s OTD program envisions the innovative potential for therapeutically utilizing occupation to promote and sustain health, well-being, participation, and inclusion to meet a wide range of ever-changing, real world needs.
+KGI’s OTD program envisions the innovative potential for therapeutically utilizing occupation to promote and sustain health, wellbeing, participation, and inclusion to meet a wide range of ever-changing, real-world needs.

-KGI’s OTD program aims to educate future occupational therapists to meet the needs of individuals, communities, and populations for meaningful participation in daily life activities through a transformative and dynamic educational process.
+Our mission is to educate future occupational therapists to meet the needs of individuals, communities, and populations for meaningful participation in daily life activities through a transformative and dynamic educational process.
 Students will learn to work with people of all ages and ability levels in client-centered, culturally responsive ways.

 KGI’s entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 KGI’s offering of an OTD program is also subject to approval from the Western Association of Schools and Colleges (WASC).